JakubTetek/Differentially-Private-Misra-Gries/README.md

     !!!
 Subject to the caveats below. !!!
     """

+We also implement two simple tests in the file test.py.

 ## Caveats of this implementatoin
 In this implementation, we ignore issues with floating points.
 If this algorithm is to be used, it should be re-implemented using a library that implements the Laplace mechanism.
 We also do not use cryptography-grade randomness, which also possibly leaks some information.